Keyboard shortcuts

 • SyncEffects: Anti-entropy synchronization operations

-Implementation Location: Application effects are implemented in their respective domain crates (aura-journal, aura-wot, etc.).
-Protocol coordination effects are implemented in aura-protocol as they manage multi-party state.
+Implementation Location: Application effects are implemented in their respective domain crates (aura-journal, aura-authorization, etc.).
+Protocol coordination effects are implemented in Layer 4 orchestration crates (aura-protocol, aura-guards, aura-consensus, aura-amp, aura-anti-entropy) as they manage multi-party state.

 Why Not in aura-effects?: Moving these to aura-effects would create circular dependencies.
 Domain crates need to implement these effects using their own domain logic, but aura-effects cannot depend on domain crates due to the layered architecture.